crustaison/crustaison/README.md

 - `rm -rf /` — recursive delete from root
 - `curl | sh` — remote code execution via pipe

-`sudo` is explicitly **allowed** (Sean authorized it for Kali machine scanning tasks).
-The deny-list is conservative by design — it blocks obviously catastrophic commands, not general system administration.

 ---